Philippine Science High School Caraga Region Campus: History

 The family of former Philippine Vice President Teofisto T. Guingona Sr. donated a five-hectare parcel of land to the Philippine Science High School last April 1, 2013.
 Due to an identified geo-hazard of the proposed site, the City Government of Butuan under former Mayor Dr. Ferdinand Amante offered a new 5-hectare land in the DO Plaza Government Center, Barangay Ampayon, Butuan City.
 The Campus's 1st Campus Director, Dr. Ruwina S. Gonzaga, was at the helm of the operation which started at the Caraga State University - Main Campus in the same barangay.
 Classes officially started in school year 2014–2015.

 Construction of the first school buildings started in the new site in 2014.
 The Campus was transferred to its current site in SY 2017-2018.

 On March 28, 2019, Engr.
 Ramil A. Sanchez, was sworn in as the 2nd Campus Director.
 Engr.
 Sanchez assumed leadership at the height of massive infrastructure projects.
 The Campus has achieved major transformation from the former rice fields to becoming Caraga's premiere secondary school specializing in Science, Technology, Engineering and Mathematics (STEM).

+On March 31, 2026, Dr. Melba Patacsil replaced Engr.
+Ramil A. Sanchez as the campus director.
+Dr. Patacsil was previously a teacher at Philippine Science High School - Cordillera Administrative Region Campus in Baguio City, where she taught chemistry since joining the school in 2011.